On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 \subsection{Integral representations for \texorpdfstring{$\GSp_{2n} \times \GL_1$}{} and the pullback formula}

 The first integral representation for the standard (degree $2n+1$) $L$-function for automorphic representations of $\GSp_{2n} \times \GL_1$ was discovered by Andrianov and Kalinin \cite{andkal} in 1978.
 The integral representation of Andrianov--Kalinin applied to holomorphic scalar-valued Siegel cusp forms of even degree $n$ with respect to $\Gamma_0(N)$ type congruence subgroups, and involved a certain theta series.
-They used their integral representation to prove results about the meromorphic continuation of the $L$-function; they also derived the functional equation when 8 divides $n$.
-The results of Harris \cite{harsieg} and Sturm \cite{sturm} mentioned earlier also relied on this integral representation.